katerina-tziala/phonebook_app/README.md

  Access the *PhoneBook App* here: [**PhoneBook**](https://phonebook-app-demo.herokuapp.com/)

+## Technologies

+Here’s a high level list of the technologies used for this app:

+* React: For the development of the frontend of the *PhoneBook App*.

+* NodeJS and Express: For the development of the *Phonebook API*.

+* MongoDB: A document database that stores data in flexible JSON-like format.

+* Heroku: A cloud platform to deploy the app on the internet.

 ## Connect the PhoneBook App to the Database

 1. Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), create a cluster, add a database user, and get your credentials for the database access.